Disturbance of the Three Ports: Results

 The riots resulted in 270 Korean civilians killed, 796 homes destroyed, 295 Japanese people killed, and five Japanese ships sunk.
 The Joseon government sent relief to people living in the affected regions and deported all remaining Japanese people to Tsushima Island.
 When the dead from the riots were buried, the graves of the Japanese were marked differently, to warn future visitors to Korea of the consequences of participating in riots.

 After the riots, all commercial activity between the two countries ended.
 This negatively affected the Japanese people living on Tsushima Island and Japanese citizens demanded a re-opening of the ports.
+The riot damaged relations between two countries and the 1443 Treaty of Gyehae was undone.

 In 1512, the shogun of Japan responded by publicly punishing Sō Yoshimori (宗義盛), the leader of Tsushima Island, who was responsible for causing the riots in Korea, and repatriated Korean prisoners of war that had been living in Japan.
 Koreans accepted this peace offering from the shogun and the two countries entered into the Treaty of Imsin (壬申約條) in 1512.
 The agreement reopened the port at Naei to commercial activity; however, the number of Japanese ships and citizens allowed in Korea remained lower than before the riots.